JANUARY 2021 Update

 We completely understand that everyone is in a different situation around home learning especially if you have more than one child or are working from home yourself and hope that this give you the flexibility to be able to manage in these stressful times.

-Morning registration, check in and work setting Zoom meetings
+Morning and afternoon registration, check ins and work setting Zoom meetings

 Each school day the meeting will be a chance for you to say hello to your friends and also find out about the learning set for that day.
 The login instructions you have been sent are the same for each day.